NVIDIA/NeMo-Framework-Launcher/README.md

 **NeMo Multimodal 23.08**
 1. Added NeVA (LLaVA, multimodal LLM) with LLaMA2-chat (7B and 13B) backbone and with TRT-LLM support for inference
-2. Added DreamFusion (text-2-3D) with faster convergence and higher quality 3D assets than the original one
+2. Added DreamFusion-DMTet (text-2-3D) with faster convergence and higher quality 3D assets
 3. Added NSFW content filtering, enabling users to find explicit content
 4. Added support for training DreamBooth with precached features, improving throughput by 75%
 5. Added flash attention v2 support for Stable diffusion and its derivatives